Some data updated through September 2.

 The House of Representatives

-Notice that, according to these results, even if Trump were to achieve a net approval rating of zero, Democrats are still predicted to lead on the generic ballot by about six points on Election Day.
+Notice that, according to these results, even if Trump were to achieve a net approval rating of zero, Democrats are still predicted in live polling to lead on the generic ballot by about six points on Election Day.
+That reflects the slow growth in support for Democratic House candidates over Trump’s presidency from about four points on Inauguration Day to a predicted six points this November.
+In past elections the margin of victory in generic-ballot polls has proven to be a pretty accurate predictor of the actual division of the vote.

 One other major problem for House Republicans has been the historically large number of their Members who are leaving, or have left, the House.
 Forty Republicans will not be returning to the House next January creating an excess number of more vulnerable open seats on that side of the aisle.
 Only 18 Democrats are leaving the chamber.
 With 22 more retirements than the opposition, the largest midterm gap since the New Deal, the Republicans face a loss of 39 seats based on the historical relationship between the two measures.